darkreader/darkreader/CONTRIBUTING.md

 The fix starts with the domain name, such as `example.com`.
 Omit a plain `www.` prefix, so use `example.com`, not `www.example.com`.

 If the fix applies only to a specific subdomain, include that exact host name, such as `sub.example.com`.<br>
-Do not remove subdomains that are actually part of the address,such as `app.example.com`, `www7.example.com`, or `beta.example.com`.
+Do not remove subdomains that are actually part of the address, such as `app.example.com`, `www7.example.com`, or `beta.example.com`.

 If the same fix applies to multiple domains or subdomains, list each one on its own line, starting with the most common one: